 At its core, populism seeks to polarize populations and utilize the tactic of fear to pursue narrow-minded objectives.
 Populism has fuelled some of the worst episodes of subjugation that the world has experienced and it is sadly making a comeback.
 Some argue that it may not last long as the world moves in waves, but could this be the beginning of the end of rational politics?

 Farrah Gray was only 8 years old when the challenges of brainstorming, creating, marketing, negotiating and managing were thrust on him.
-“What could an 8-year old probably know about business?” you might want to ask, but Farrah explains that he had no choice but to… Read More »Young, Talented & Responsible
+“What could an 8-year old probably know about business?” you might want to ask, but Farrah explains that he had no choice but to rise up to the challenge posed to him by his mother’s doctor who told him… Read More »Young, Talented & Responsible